aruizdealarcon/ipetikzmod/README.md

 </p>

 ### Step 3.
-Copy to your LaTeX project and compile it
+Paste into your LaTeX project and compile it

 For the first time, you will need to copy the preamble include the tikz package and some styles.